-General network models and the corresponding analysis are useful for describing the behavior of complex systems and have played an increasingly active role [46, 47, 49].
+General network models and the corresponding analysis are useful for describing the behavior of complex systems and have played an increasingly active role [40, 41, 43].
 One way networks are treated in the literature is by analyzing the statistical properties of a given network.
 Another approach is to consider the construction of a network.
 There are many instances where the network of interest is not known, but there is some knowledge of the processes by which the network is formed.
 One popular method to construct a network is to view it as a random graph.
-Each edge is added with a predetermined probability, often dependent on the weight of the nodes [1, 50, 51].
+Each edge is added with a predetermined probability, often dependent on the weight of the nodes [1, 44, 45].

 In some applications, including gang rivalry networks, the geographic location of the nodes influences the structure of the network.
 In such cases, geographic features should be considered as part of the random network model.
-For example, interstate highways have been shown to be structurally different from scalefree networks such as Internet and airline flight networks [22].
-The importance of geography is also seen in friendship networks in [77].
-This work was descriptive by nature, and was therefore limited in the conclusions that could be drawn.
-In their paper, Liben-Nowell et al. use the publicly accessible location of 495,836 bloggers in the Live Journal to investigate effects of spatial proximity on friendships [35].
+For example, interstate highways have been shown to be structurally different from scalefree networks such as Internet and airline flight networks [20].
+The importance of geography is also seen in friendship networks [68].
+In their paper, Liben-Nowell et al. use the publicly accessible location of 495,836 bloggers in the Live Journal to investigate effects of spatial proximity on friendships [30].
 The study found that an estimated 69% of a person's friends can be described by geography.

-This paper constructed a simulation and was able to create plausible scenarios and test theories of information spreading on a social network, again highlighting a strength of a mathematical modeling approach.
-In the scenario of gang rivalries, the geographic location of gangs play a role in the observed gang rivalry structure [71].
-Because of this, one of our approaches is to construct a simple network model that incorporates the proximities between gang set spaces.
-One method for incorporating geographical information into the random graph construction is by using a Geographical Threshold Graph [39, 8, 9].
+One method for incorporating geographical information into the random graph construction is by using a Geographical Threshold Graph [34, 7, 8].
 This is a random graph on a set of randomly weighted nodes, where the nodes are located in a metric space and the connections are determined by thresholding a function of the distance and the weights.
-This provides an efficient way to construct a rivalry network while incorporating some geographic information.
+This provides a computationally efficient way to construct a rivalry network while incorporating some geographic information.
 We use an instance of a Geographical Threshold Graph as a baseline against which we compare our model.